“We act justly, love tenderly and recognise God in our lives.”

 that values the whole person and promotes personal and spiritual growth.

-Together we will send out our young people to make a difference in our community and in
+Together we will send out our young people to make a difference in our community and in the wider world.

 Welcome to our school.
 Saint Augustine’s is an oversubscribed mixed 11 - 16 Roman Catholic High School with over 1000 pupils on roll.
 From our original intake of 450 pupils in 1963 we have grown steadily in popularity and are now one of the largest Catholic 11- 16 high schools within Lancashire.
 Our location is enviable.
 Surrounded by fields, with Pendle Hill as a backdrop, we enjoy a surprisingly rural setting for a comprehensive school.
 Billington is a short walk from the ruined twelfth century Cistercian abbey of Whalley, which is one of the most attractive villages in the Ribble Valley.